What if your biggest marketing asset was looking at you right in the eyes? Like, literally looking at you – your employees.

 Employee advocacy is rapidly gaining momentum, and numerous studies point to the same direction: it is time for business leaders to acknowledge the collective power of their workforce.
 Empowerment is the keystone to generate positive earned media from employees proud to be working for their firm - and proud to shout about it.

 However, leaders should steer clear of telling their employees to share branded abundantly and in a “spray-and-pray” fashion.
-This clumsy approach would end up backfiring quickly as employees would alienate their audience – imagine seeing a friend of yours spamming your social feeds with content from their firm, just how annoying would that be?!
+This clumsy approach will end up backfiring quickly as employees alienate their audience.
+Imagine seeing a friend of yours spamming your social feeds with content from their firm, isn't that annoying?!
 Not only would they kill their own credibility as a neutral spokesperson but they would end up doing more harm than good to the business too.

-For employee advocacy to work, employees’ posts need to be genuine and in one way or another, add value to the folks who will view the content shared by the employees.
+For employee advocacy to work, employees’ posts need to be genuine, and in one way or another, add value to the people who will view the content shared by the employees.

 Source: Edelman Trust Barometer, 2017

-These days, advocacy is becoming the new social currency and it brings not only intangible benefits (brand image, reputation) but also tangible ones too: according to research conducted by the National Business Research Institute, a 12% increase in brand advocacy can generate a 2x boost in revenue growth.
+These days, advocacy is becoming the new social currency and it brings not only intangible benefits (brand image and reputation) but also tangible benefits too: according to research conducted by the National Business Research Institute, a 12% increase in brand advocacy can generate a 2x boost in revenue growth.

 Employees – what’s in it for them?

 For businesses, the benefits of having brand ambassadors within their workforce are pretty straightforward.
 But it can do some good for employees as well.